-- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 27 January 2023, four days ahead of the revised Welsh Government deadline. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 6 July 2022 was good. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Governance and Audit Committee in our Audit of Financial Statements Report in January 2023. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
-Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2021-22 has been completed.
+- The Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 18 October 2022. - The Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - The draft statements were presented for audit on 31 May 2022.
+The Authority has made progress in improving the quality of its financial statements, however we still identified a large number of errors and inconsistencies in the financial statements. - Consequently, a number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Fire and Rescue Authority meeting in our Audit of Financial Statements Report in October 2022. - The Auditor General issued the certificate confirming that the audit of accounts for 2021-22 has been completed.